davidfrisch/UNIFR_API_EPUCK/docs/unifr_api_epuck/constants.rst

 Global Constants
 -------------------

-The following constants are accessible by importing the constants python file.
+The following constants are available by importing constants.py.

 .. code-block:: python